Are Self-Cleaning Cat Litter Boxes Worth the Cost?

 You’ll also want to consider the warranties and guarantees of these boxes.
 With the additional moving parts, things can go wrong.
 Motors can break, litter can clog up an opening, and the scooping function can stop scooping.
 Prepare yourself by knowing what options you have for fixing any potential problems.
 It’s probably a good idea to maintain a backup litter box should something happen.

 How To Transition Your Kitty to a Self-Cleaning Box

 As you know, kitties are particular and don’t like change.
 If you’re switching from a traditional litter box to an automatic one, you’ll want to keep your current box for a while and let your cat adjust to the new one.

-In conclusion, motorized kitty litter boxes are a good idea, but they’re not for everyone.
+In conclusion, battery-operated or electric litter boxes for cats are a good idea, but they’re not for everyone.
 Parts can break down, your cat may not like it, and you may find that it’s not much of a time-saver.
 Besides reading the reviews, you may want to choose one with a generous guarantee in case of breakage.

 Take some of the stress out of pet ownership with Accident & Illness Coverage from AKC Pet Insurance (underwritten by Independence American Insurance Company).
 Our pet insurance plans are designed to be there when you need them, allowing you to focus more on the health of your pet and less on costly veterinary bills.
 Click here for a quote today!

 A connoisseur of fluffy pups, Jen Phillips April started writing about dog health back in 2005 with a dog treat recipe site.
 Now she writes for multiple pet brands, veterinarians, and pet tech.READ MORE ARTICLES